blessingLopes/Ios-swift-blocks/README.md

 * **BasicCollectionView** with:
   * Custom UICollectionViewLayout subclass.
   * Dynamic Type for the cells's label.
-  * Custom UICollectionViewLayoutAttributes subclass to provide extra attributs to the cells.
+  * Custom UICollectionViewLayoutAttributes subclass to provide extra attributes to the cells.
 * **NavigationControllerTransition**
   * Custom transition for a navigation controller.